 “The one that won a Tony a couple years ago.
-It was about a haunted schoolhouse.
-The protagonist was a teacher that was the childhood lover of the 16 year old ghost that still haunts the classroom.
+It’s about a haunted schoolhouse.
+The protagonist is this teacher that was the childhood lover of the 16 year old ghost that still haunts the classroom.
 It was all about what it means for them to still love each other now.”

 “That sounds fucking gross.”